danhooke/Python-Tutorials/README.md

 # Tutorials

-Collection of tutorials I have udertaken and found useful for producing climate change-related figures using Python
+Collection of tutorials I have undertaken and found useful for producing climate change-related figures using Python.

 **Larger Tutorial Collections:**
 - [Earth and Environmental Data Science](https://earth-env-data-science.github.io/assignments/more_matplotlib.html) in depth tutorial including the 'Matplotlib Assignments' of writing my own code to produce figures in Matplotlib to a target style (pictured below).